jedisct1/libsodium-doc/advanced/scalar_multiplication.md

 # Diffie-Hellman function

-Sodium provide an API to perform scalar multiplication of elliptic curve points.
+Sodium provides an API to perform scalar multiplication of elliptic curve points.

 This can be used as a building block to construct key exchange mechanisms, or more generally to compute a public key from a secret key.